grnet/bg-mixnet/README.md

 In their paper (see [README-stadium.md](https://github.com/grnet/bg-mixnet/blob/master/README-stadium.md)), the authors show that in a single server installation, Stadium's efficiency improves linearly with the number of available cores in the system.
 The presented experiment results agree with this pattern.

 Stadium-Zeus regards the software setting where the cryptosystem and the ciphers are provided by GRNET's Zeus e-voting system (see [run_mixnet.py](https://github.com/grnet/bg-mixnet/blob/master/run_mixnet.py#L30)).
 In this setting, more computational resources are required to make ends meet both in terms of CPU time and memory space.
 Regading memory space, for 1M ciphers (64 * 15625) the resident set size (RSS) peaked at 8.5 GB RAM.

+Zeus uses ElGamal over big integers.
+The Stadium mixnet can use ElGamal over
+- big integers
+- points of the elliptic curve [25519](https://en.wikipedia.org/wiki/Curve25519) A compile macro `USE_REAL_POINTS` decides which flavor is used.

+The measurements of Stadium-Zeus are carried out using Zeus cryptosystem.
+All other measurements with the Stadium mixnet are carried out using ElGamal over the elliptic curve.

 ## Limitations